-In connection with our October 2011 equity offering, we issued warrants to purchase an aggregate of 1,523,370 shares of common stock.
-The fair value of the warrants is recorded in the liability section of the balance sheet and was estimated at \$1.8 million and \$0.5 million at December 31, 2013 and 2012, respectively.
-The fair value of the warrants liability is determined at the end of each reporting period, with the resulting gains or losses recorded as the change in fair value of warrant liability in the statements of operations.
-For the years ended December 31, 2013 and 2012, we recognized a loss of \$1,890,359 and a gain of \$1,129,778, respectively, due to the change in the fair value of the warrants liability.
-The loss during 2013 was principally a result of the increase in our stock price between December 31, 2012 and December 31, 2013, and the gain during 2012 was principally a result of the decrease of our stock price between December 31, 2012.
+In connection with the October 2011 equity offering, we issued warrants to purchase an aggregate of 1,523,370 shares of common stock.
+The fair value of the warrants is recorded in the liability section of the balance sheet and was estimated at \$2.8 million and \$1.8 million at December 31, 2014 and 2013, respectively.
+The fair value of the warrants liability is determined at the end of each reporting period with the resulting gains or losses recorded as the change in fair value of warrant liability in the statements of operations.
+For the years ended December 31, 2014 and 2013, we recognized losses of \$993,866 and \$1,890,359 respectively, in connection with the change in the fair value of the warrants liability.
+The losses during 2014 and 2013 were principally a result of the increase in our stock price.
 We believe that future changes in the fair value of the warrants liability will be due primarily to future fluctuations in the value of our common stock.